The WSIB sets an annual maximum for insurable earnings. For 2014, the annual maximum was $84,100.

 - Domestics workers working for you for more than 24 hours a week

-*An occasional (or casual) worker is an individual who works occasionally i.e. less than part-time, and would be on an irregular schedule.
+An occasional (or casual) worker is an individual who works occasionally i.e. less than part-time, and works on an irregular schedule.
 If such a worker is employed for the purposes of the employer’s industry, insurable earnings must be reported and premiums must be paid for the work performed.
 However, if such a worker is employed otherwise than for the purposes of the employer’s industry, there is no need to report insurable earnings or remit premiums for the work performed.

 The WSIB considers executive officers to be a select group of individuals who control the direction of the entire organization rather than just a department or branch.
 Title alone does not make an individual an executive officer.
 The key to executive officer status is that the person is empowered or appointed to act as an officer of the organization.
 If the individual is not empowered by the organization as an officer, the WSIB will not determine them to be an executive officer.
 The WSIB has the authority to determine who is an executive officer.
-For a complete list of positions eligible for executive officer, see the chart below.

-- Does in fact perform the duties and executes the responsibilities of an executive officer, as defined by the WSIB; and
+- Does in fact perform the duties and executes the responsibilities of an executive officer, as defined by the WSIB, and

 - Has significant functional responsibilities demonstrating the individual is a 'directing mind' and/or is wholly or partially responsible for the organization as a whole